gekatateam/neptunus/docs/CONFIGURATION.md

  - **username** & **password**: Authentication credentials.
 Always takes precedence over ones provided in DSN.
  - **migrate**: Should engine run migration scripts on startup.

-This repository provides locking functionality - each instance captures the pipeline lock using instance name and pipeline id as the key.
+This storage provides locking functionality to the engine - each instance captures the pipeline lock using instance name and pipeline id as the key.
 Pipeline cannot be deleted or updated while it has active locks.
 All locks associated with a specific instance are removed at startup if **migrate** is `true`.

 Minimalistic example:
 ```toml